Use our COST system to find a great coach!

 In the "The Perfect Pro Football Coach", I describe this process and set out the entire list of best to worst.
 I made numerous surprising observations during my analysis.
 For instance, being a great player is not a key to NFL head coaching success.
 Great players simply have not made great head coaches.
 Another surprise was that you don't necessarily have to have ever been a head coach anywhere to be a good NFL head coach.
 Every owner seems to drool over the current crop of Division I hot shot college coaches, but they very seldom work out as NFL head coaches.
 It is also absolutely amazing how many NFL head coaches are canned, usually for good reason, only to re-appear as head coaches for another team.
 My research suggests than most head coaches perform worse the second time around than they did the first.
 Altruistic principles, aside I can also empirically demonstrate that minority drawn head coaches have preformed every bit as well as any other group.

-In the end I assembled a Success Predictability Rating Grid which can be used to compare a coaching candidate with the qualities of the proven most successful (and unsuccessful) coaches to have ever walked the sidelines.
-Does your guy measure up or not?
-I started this process with the new head coaching class in 2009.
-It has been an interesting ride so far.
 Two important points must be made.
 The first is that my ratings are absolutely based in fact.
-There is no personality involved.
+There are no personality involved or fan favorite consideration.
 You can disagree with my factors and weightings but not my rankings based on my weightings.
 Secondly, I do not profess to know why, for instance, a coach from western Pennsylvania- eastern Ohio has a better chance to succeed, they just have.

 The Perfect Pro Football Coach